Question: What is GATE?

 However, in such case, the following documents should be provided to GATE:

-Either a copy of any one of the final year mark sheet.
+Either a copy of any one of the final year mark sheets.

 Or a letter from the principal, stating details about the backlog and it being the reason for not being able to produce a pass certificate currently.

-The validity of GATE score has been revised and it is valid for three years from the date of announcement of results.
+Answer: The validity of the GATE score has been revised and it is valid for three years from the date of announcement of results.